William Nelson (inventor)

 William Nelson (1878/9 – October 3, 1903) was an American inventor and an employee of General Electric in Schenectady, New York.
+He created a motorized bicycle and was killed after he fell off of it.

 On the afternoon of October 3, 1903, in New York state, Nelson tested a new motorized bicycle he had invented.
 While trying out the motor bicycle on a hill opposite the home of his father-in-law, William H. Sterling, Nelson fell from the machine and was instantly killed at the age of 24.